 If faculty are combining sections for a midterm exam they should work with Room Reservations in the Office of Facilities and Services to find a large enough space.

 The primary difference between take home exams and papers is one of timing.
 Faculty may hand out a take home exam during the last week of class (but not before) and they are generally due within a defined period of time after being distributed(e.g. 24, 36, 48 hours).

-Note that take homes in Module Period 1 or 3 may be due at any time up until the end of the first week of classes in Module Period 2 or 4.
-Take home exams for Module Period 2 and 4 follow the same schedule as take home exams for the regular fall and spring semesters.
+Note that take homes in Module Fall 1 or Module Spring 1 may be due at any time up until the end of the first week of classes in Module Fall 2 or Module Spring 2.
+Take home exams for Module Fall 2 and Module Spring 2 follow the same schedule as take home exams for the regular fall and spring semesters.

 Final papers on the other hand are a product that the student may be working on throughout the term.
 Papers may not be due during the last week of class.
 They are due on any date selected by the faculty member between the end of classes and the end of exam period.

 The syllabus (and also the take home exam itself or instructions for the paper) should make it clear whether the instructor will accept these submissions.
 If electronic submissions are accepted, the deadline for submission should be 24 hours earlier than for those that are submitted in hard copy.
 This allows time to address possible transmission and technical mishaps.

 It is recommended that instructors include the following language on the cover sheet for all take home exams:

 ”You may consult your books or other reference material or your class notes.
 You many NOT consult any person other than the instructor or course assistant about any aspect of this exam.
 The rules of attribution apply to take home exams: All sources should be cited, including other students' written work.
 If you have any questions about any part of this exam, you may call the instructor: (…name…) at (…phone…) during the following hours: (…days and hours…).
 Or you may call one of the course assistants: (…names…) at (…phones…) during the following times: (…days and hours…).”